 In each period, "Pan de Azúcar" was used differently.
 First used as a temple, then converted to a cemetery and later changed to a human settlement.
 The "Huaca Huallamarca" is beautifully preserved.
 It stands out with its surroundings (the modern district of San Isidro) and is a physical testimony for the highly developed communities in pre-Hispanic times.
 The on-site museum exhibits artifacts found in "Huallamarca" since the first archaeological excavations in 1958.

 The history of the "Huaca Huallamarca" goes back to the early Christian era when the "Hualla" from the Lima Culture occupied the complex.
 Its original purpose was to serve as a place for worshipping for the tribes of the Lima Culture.
 During the time of the regional development, they built the enormous pyramid.
-It was constructed completely with adobe bricks, shaped by hand and assembled to platforms (one over the other) to create enclosures, patios, passageways and private areas.
-They painted everything in a yellowish color.
-They built side ramps to reach the different levels.
+They constructed completely it with adobe bricks, shaped by hand and assembled to platforms (one over the other) to create enclosures, patios, passageways and private areas.
+They painted everything in a yellowish color and built side ramps to reach the different levels.
 They only allowed access to the ceremonial centre to a religious elite.
 During the early stages, the first burials were quite simple.
-The bodies were placed in an extended position, wrapped in cotton cloths and tied to a reed stretcher.
+They placed the bodies in an extended position, wrapped in cotton cloths and tied to a reed stretcher.
 The offerings placed around the head comprised ceramic pots and food for the afterlife.